npm/npm/doc/cli/npm-install.md

        `-- D@2
     +-- D@1

-Because B's D@1 will be installed in the top leve, C now has to install D@2 privately for itself.
+Because B's D@1 will be installed in the top level, C now has to install D@2 privately for itself.

 See npm-folders(5) for a more detailed description of the specific